mel-project/melwallet-client/README.md

 Staked:       0.000000  SYM
 ```

-As you can see here we used the `create` verb with the `-w` flag to create a wallet named `test_wallet`.
+As you can see here we used the `create` verb with the `-w` flag, short for `--wallet`, to create a wallet named `test_wallet`.
 This command outputs a formatted summary of the newly created wallet.

 ### `send-faucet` (testnet only)